 77 Mac: AP/IB/A-level exams and corresponding credits; graduation requirements; registration; transcripts/enrollment verification; academic calendar; college catalogs; class schedules; final exam schedules.

-Campus Center or your hall office: Hall Council involvement; exploring your role and responsibility in your community; building relationships; communicating across difference; apply to be an RA.
+Campus Center or your hall office: Hall Council involvement; exploring your role and responsibility in your community; building relationships; communicating across difference; apply to be an RA; student travel grants.

 Student Affairs Office

-119 Weyerhaeuser; disability services; conflict resolution; ombudsman services; Macalester College Student Government (MCSG); student rights and responsibilities; responding to racial and sexual assault; student leaves of absences or permanent withdrawals.
+119 Weyerhaeuser; Macalester College Student Government (MCSG); student rights and responsibilities; student leaves of absences or permanent withdrawals.

-Markim Hall: information on study abroad programs; study abroad advisors; cross-cultural departure and re-entry considerations.
+Markim Hall: information on study abroad programs; education abroad advisors; cross-cultural departure and re-entry considerations.